Disabled staff at the Liverpool Women's Trust are more likely to experience bullying from manager

 Advertisement

-However, the hospital trust was the only organisation where disabled employees were less likely to be abused by the public, with 16.8% reporting at least one instance in the last year, compared to 18.8% of non-disabled staff.
+Similarly, disabled employees were more likely to be abused by the public, with 25.1% reporting at least one instance in the last year, compared to 21.7% of non-disabled staff.

 Mr Hamilton-Shaw said the Government must address this by strengthening the Disability Confident scheme so employers "actually improve conditions on the ground", and increase funding for the Equalities and Human Rights Commissions to better protect disabled workers.